-30 year fixed rate mortgage: Monthly interest and payments are fixed and amortized over 30 years.
-This type of mortgage is often selected by borrowers who want the security of a fixed rate.
-Payments are typically higher than adjustable rate mortgages.
+With a 30 year fixed rate mortgage, the monthly interest and payments are fixed and amortized over 30 years.
+This type of mortgage is often selected by borrowers who want the security of a fixed rate for a long period of time.
+Payments and interest rates are typically higher than adjustable rate mortgages.

 Who benefits from a fixed rate mortgage?

 - Borrowers who want the security of stable fixed mortgage payments.

 - Borrowers planning to stay in their homes for the long term.

 - Borrowers who typically have a conservative approach towards home financing.

 - Borrowers who want a simple, less complicated and unchanging mortgage payment.

 Hopefully one of these loan options will help you to purchase your dream home.